aces/Loris-MRI/docs/AppendixA-Troubleshooting_guideline.md

   orientations displays properly; if not, verify your permissions and restart
   apache:
 ```
-sudo chmod o+r /data/$PROJ/bin
+sudo chmod o+r /data/$PROJECT/bin
-sudo chmod o+r /data/$PROJ/data
+sudo chmod o+r /data/$PROJECT/data
 sudo service apache2 restart
 ```

-If download links do not work, ensure that the `/data/$PROJ/data/assembly` directory and subdirectories are executable.
+If download links do not work, ensure that the `/data/$PROJECT/data/assembly` directory and subdirectories are executable.

 ### A.3 Logs troubleshooting notes

-Error and output messages from the imaging insertion scripts are logged in files created under the `/data/$PROJ/data/logs/` directory.
+Error and output messages from the imaging insertion scripts are logged in files created under the `/data/$PROJECT/data/logs/` directory.
 To view messages from the last script run, consult the most recent log file modified in this directory.
-These log files reference an *uploadID* used to identify each imaging dataset -- consult the `mri_upload` database table to look up which uploadID has been assigned to your scans.
+These log files reference an `uploadID` used to identify each imaging dataset -- consult the `mri_upload` database table to look up which `uploadID` has been assigned to your scans.

 ***Caveat:*** When the imaging insertion pipeline is auto-launched by the Imaging Uploader module, the pipeline scripts' log files are output to